 Your dentist will ask you for your medical history.
 He’ll question your symptoms and ask you for your social history.
 He’ll ask you about your brushing and flossing habits, too.

-Your dentist or dental hygienist will examine your mouth and see if your oral hygiene is properly maintained.
-He’ll look for plaque or calculus on the tooth surfaces and will look for any signs of gum inflammation.
 Moreover, he’ll examine your mouth for tooth mobility.
 Periodontitis is identified with a periodontal probe used to measure periodontal pocket depths along the long axis of the tooth.
 Typically, pocket depths are between 1 and 3mm.
 Deoth greater than 3mm signifies periodontitis.

-Radiographs or dental X-rays are carried out to look for bone loss.
+Dental Radiographs: Radiographs or dental X-rays are carried out to look for bone loss.
 It could be generalized or localized.

-The treatment of periodontitis can be broadly classified into non-surgical and surgical treatment options.
+Treatment of Periodontitis: The treatment of periodontitis can be broadly classified into non-surgical and surgical treatment options.
 Usually, a general dentist or a periodontist is the one you need to get you a perfect treatment plan to cure the condition.
 Advanced periodontitis is treated with both non-surgical and surgical therapy.

-Scaling and Root Planing: With the help of ultrasonic devices, the calculus from the tooth surfaces and above and below the gum line is removed for gum tissue rejuvenation.
+Non-Surgical Treatment Scaling and Root Planing: With the help of ultrasonic devices, the calculus from the tooth surfaces and above and below the gum line is removed for gum tissue rejuvenation.

 Antibiotic Therapy: Topical antibiotics in the form of gels are introduced into the deeper gum pockets to promote healing.
 Your dentist may also prescribe anti-bacterial mouthwashes to promote healing.
 Sometimes, oral antibiotics are also prescribed if dentists find signs like fever and swelling.